zyradyl-moe/archive.zyradyl.moe/about/index.md

 **CON:** 10
 **INT:** 18
 **WIS:** 06
-**CHA:** 03
+**CHA:** 06
-**SAN:** 02
+**SAN:** 08

 ## Blurb ##
-Hi my name is Natalie and I’m a 26 year old Pharmacy student based out of Michigan.
-When I’m not reading up on the latest and greatest pharmaceuticals I like to take things apart.
+Hi my name is Natalie and I’m a 29 year old Pharmacy student based out of Missouri When I’m not reading up on the latest and greatest pharmaceuticals I like to take things apart.
 Anything.
 A car, a computer, dumping compiled code into object code to see how it works.
 Running network scans on my ISP to try and figure out why PMTUD on IPv6 is broken and I have to manually set